-Vietnam is one of the most flood-prone countries in the world, with a long coastline, concentrated populations and

-- as hydrological events (UNDRR, 2020).
-With the population exposed to flooding already high in Vietnam (38% for 50year return period with no flood protection) and set to increase to 46% (increase of 13%-27% above current exposure) (Bangalore et al., 2019), there is a pertinent need to - understand flood risk in Vietnam.
-In addition, there is a necessity to understand the socio-economic nuances that could exasperate or negate the risk, with Bui et al. (2014) finding from the Vietnam National Living Standard Survey of 2008 that natural disasters account for a $\sim 6.9 \%$ reduction in household income, with floods and storms being the most - common source of shock.
+Vietnam is one of the most flood-prone countries in the world, with a long coastline, concentrated populations and assets in deltas and floodplains, and a susceptibility to heavy precipitation primarily driven by tropical cyclones (Nguyen et al., 2021).
+In the past 2 decades, Vietnam has had the seventh highest number of recorded disasters, with 52 % classed as hydrological events (UNDRR, 2020).
+With the population exposed to flooding already high in Vietnam (38 % for 50year return period with no flood protection) and set to increase to 46 % (increase of 13 %-27 % above current exposure) (Bangalore et al., 2019), there is a pertinent need to understand flood risk in Vietnam.
+In addition, there is a necessity to understand the socio-economic nuances that could exasperate or negate the risk, with Bui et al. (2014) finding from the Vietnam National Living Standard Survey of 2008 that natural disasters account for a $\sim 6.9 \%$ reduction in household income, with floods and storms being the most common source of shock.

 In this work, we focus on the Central Highlands of Vietnam and surrounding provinces.
-The region consists of the five largely mountainous inland provinces of Kon Tum, Gia

-- Lai, Dak Lak, Dak Nong, and Lam Dong.
+The region consists of the five largely mountainous inland provinces of Kon Tum, Gia Lai, Dak Lak, Dak Nong, and Lam Dong.
 To the east there are six coastal provinces named Quang Nam, Quang Ngai, Binh Dinh, Phu Yen, Khanh Hoa, and Ninh Thuan.
-These 11 provinces are frequently hit by tropical cyclones, causing coastal, fluvial (river), and pluvial (surface) flooding. - Examples of such events include Ketsana (2009), Mirinae (2009), Podul (2013), Damrey (2017), and Molave (2020), with Mirinae causing an estimated 122 fatalities (DiGregario, 2013).
-Compared to other regions in Vietnam, especially the Mekong Delta (Dung et al., 2011; Apel et al., 2016; Triet et al. - al., 2017, 2020), there have been a dearth of studies on flood risk in the Central Highlands, both from a physical and socioeconomic perspective.
+These 11 provinces are frequently hit by tropical cyclones, causing coastal, fluvial (river), and pluvial (surface) flooding.
+Examples of such events include Ketsana (2009), Mirinae (2009), Podul (2013), Damrey (2017), and Molave (2020), with Mirinae causing an estimated 122 fatalities (DiGregario, 2013).
+Compared to other regions in Vietnam, especially the Mekong Delta (Dung et al., 2011; Apel et al., 2016; Triet et al., 2017, 2020), there have been a dearth of studies on flood risk in the Central Highlands, both from a physical and socioeconomic perspective.
 A recent review of flood literature by Nguyen et al. (2021) found no studies in the Central Highland region (five inland provinces).
-The Central Highlands - also has some of the highest levels of poverty in the country and extensive reliance on agriculture (Le et al., 2021), making this under-researched area suitable for further investigation.
+The Central Highlands also has some of the highest levels of poverty in the country and extensive reliance on agriculture (Le et al., 2021), making this under-researched area suitable for further inves-

 Flood hazard is typically mapped by running computational calculations using a hydrodynamic model.
-These models use information about discharge, topography, and river geometry to produce hazard estimates (typically water depth and extent), usually given in terms of an annual exceedance probability (AEP) (Sampson et al., 2015; Dottori et al., 2016;

-- Trigg et al., 2016) or sometimes by simulating a past flood event (Neal et al., 2009; Wood et al., 2016; Wing et al., 2019, 2021; Alemu et al., 2023).
-Few locations have enough data to produce high-quality flood hazard estimates, with these locations limited to the reach scale or data-rich countries (e.g. 2021; Alemu et al., 2023). - UK or USA).
+These models use information about discharge, topography, and river geometry to produce hazard estimates (typically water depth and extent), usually given in terms of an annual exceedance probability (AEP) (Sampson et al., 2015; Dottori et al., 2016; Trigg et al., 2016) or sometimes by simulating a past flood event (Neal et al., 2009; Wood et al., 2016; Wing et al., 2019, 2021; Alemu et al., 2023).
+Few locations have enough data to produce high-quality flood hazard estimates, with these locations limited to the reach scale or data-rich countries (e.g. UK or USA).
 Furthermore, where a good coverage of hazard maps does exist the quality and age of the underlying models can vary substantially, and details regarding input data and model structure often go unreported (Bates, 2022).
-Global flood models (GFMs) can produce flood hazard information where high quality models do not avit and provide a gree tially consistent modelling framework that allows for direct comparisons of hazard and risk to be made between countries and regions (e.g Rentschler et al., 2022).
+Global flood models (GFMs) can produce flood hazard information where high-quality models do not exist and provide a spatially consistent modelling framework that allows for direct comparisons of hazard and risk to be made between countries and regions (e.g Rentschler et al., 2022).